 About me

-I have resumed face-to-face work from rooms at 10 Southgate Street in central Winchester, and am also continuing to offer working at a distance using a secure, video-based platform - depending on how it feels most helpful to meet at the moment.
+I offer face-to-face work from rooms at 10 Southgate Street in central Winchester, and online using a secure, video-based platform - depending on how it feels most helpful to meet.
 I typically work with 50 minute sessions taking place once- or twice-weekly.

 I adhere to the BACP’s Code of Ethics, which includes standards on confidentiality, supervision, complaints and continuing professional development (CPD).